-- Right-click on your selected clips
+- Right-click on the selected offline clips

 - A dialog box appears

-Media Offline Error after Recent Import
+Issue 2 – Media Offline Error after Recent Import

-This also happens when you use DJI Mavics and GoPros that encode in High Resolution and then compress it into H.265’s.
+This also happens when you use DJI Mavics and GoPros that encode in high resolution and then compress it into H.265’s.
 Popular mirrorless cameras, including the likes of Fujifilm XT4 and Sony A7S3, also use H.265 codec.

 How to fix Media Offline Error after Recent Import on DaVinci Resolve

-To fix the HEVC or H.265 codec decoding inability you need to:
+To fix the HEVC or H.265 codec decoding inability, you need to:

-- Type “Microsoft HEVC Video Extensions” on Google or the Microsoft Store search bar.
+- Type “Microsoft HEVC Video Extensions” on Google or Microsoft Store’s comprehensive search bar.